 Work is progressing on Canberra’s new Residential Treatment Centre for eating disorders.
 The Centre will provide a home-like environment for people with eating disorders to live while they receive the support they need to recover.

 The establishment of the Centre is supported by a Commonwealth Government commitment of $13.5M over three years.
 The first funding instalment for this was provided to the ACT in the 2021/22 financial year.

 About the centre

-The ACT Residential Treatment Centre for eating disorders will be a therapeutic service to provide specialist, intensive nutritional and psychological treatment in a residential setting which simulates a supportive home-like environment.
+The ACT Residential Treatment Centre for eating disorders will be a therapeutic service to that provides specialist, intensive nutritional and psychological treatment in a residential setting which simulates a supportive home-like environment.

-The 24/7 specialist centre is a new service for the ACT which, once operational, will complement other eating disorder services in the territory such as the recently launch Eating Disorders Clinical Hub.
+The 24/7 specialist centre is a new service for the ACT which, once operational, will complement other eating disorder services in the territory such as the recently launched Eating Disorders Clinical Hub.

 The Development Application (DA) for the new Residential Treatment Centre for eating disorders is now available on the planning and land authority web page.
 You can provide feedback on the designs for the Centre as part of the DA process until 24 January 2023.